Samuele1818/super-scraper/README.md

 ### Structure

 #### Files

 This section will include all the sensitive files that can be founded on a website such as sitemap.xml and robots.txt.

 #### Pages

-Each page founded in the website will be analyzed an the information will be reported in the log file as follows:
+Each page founded in the website will be analyzed and the information will be reported in the log file as follows:

 ##### Title | Url

 ###### Metadata

 All the metadata of the current page

 ###### Links

 List of all the links present on the page

 ###### Forms and Inputs

 If page includes forms / inputs and information about these forms / inputs

 ###### Cookies

 The cookies saved when you are on the page

 ###### Contacts

-By contacts we mean emails, social link, ecc.
+By contacts, we mean emails, social link, ecc.
 All the information that regard the contacts found in the page

 ###### Technologies Used

 All the technologies that can be detected, e.g. GSAP, ReactJS

 ###### General Information

-Name of people (With the relative role if specified)
+Names of people (With the relative role if specified)

+# TODOs

+- [ ] Create `logs` folder automatically
+- [ ] Update `requirements.txt` and remove unused dependencies
+- [ ] Update `README.md` to make it more concise and clear
+- [ ] Add template to create pull requests and add a documentation for contributors